ECONOMY & WORK

 First off, employers may not give employees as much money back as they would otherwise when they cash in their vacation days.
 Ryan notes that while vacation pay should typically match employee earnings, employers occasionally underpay.
 Secondly, employees may receive a lower salary when they take their vacation time than they would if they were working.
 Consequently, they receive a lower payment for their vacation time.
 Based on Ryan's analysis, it appears that employers are not treating their employees fairly when it comes to compensating them for time off.

 Ryan reminds everyone that while it might not seem like much at first, over time, it can build up to be quite a bit.
-He advises speaking with a work specialist like himself if they believe their boss is abusing your money in this way.
+He advises speaking with a work specialist like himself if they believe their boss is abusing their money in this way.
 People discussed their personal experiences with vacation time and supervisors in the comments section.
 Some people questioned the fairness of their company's policies.

-Many were upset about how their companies handle something called "shift differentials."
+Many were upset about how their companies handled something called "shift differentials."
 This means getting extra pay for working shifts outside the usual 9-to-5 hours.
 But what bugs them is that when they take time off, they don't get this extra pay.

 One person said it's especially unfair for night shifts.
 They explained how they earn extra for working at night, but when they use vacation time, they lose that extra pay.